 Students are a riot.
-Here's some of my favorite grad students, post-docs, interns, undergraduates, RAs, and visiting scholars.
+Here's some of my favorite grad students, post-docs, interns, undergraduates, RAs, visiting scholars, and co-workers.
 They've discovered, tested, and shared tons of great insights with the people who could use them most.

 Focusing on what kids eat for the Smarter Lunchroom program, and because I had 3 kids to test ideas on.